kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 ## Considered Options

-- Policies applied to `demo-app_kuma-demo_svc_5000` should also apply to the `MeshService labels: {kuma.io/display-name: demo-app, kuma.io/namespace: kuma-demo}, port: 5000`.
+- Policies applied to `demo-app_kuma-demo_svc_5000` should also apply to the `MeshService labels: {kuma.io/display-name: demo-app, kuma.io/namespace: kuma-demo}, sectionName: "5000"`.
   - we can drop this behavior when we drop `kuma.io/service` support
   - require `sectionName` to disambiguate
   - automatically set `MeshService.spec.ports[].name` when generating these